 HTTP/2 200 is received, a connection to AEM as a Cloud Service was successful.

-Follow this section to learn how to use Content Transfer Tool to migrate the content to AEM as a Cloud Service (Author/Publish):
+The following section applies to the new version of the Content Transfer Tool.
+Follow this section to learn how to use the Content Transfer Tool to migrate content to AEM as a Cloud Service:

 Include Version: Select as required.
 When versions are included, the path